Jonny-exe/binary-fractions/binary_fractions/README.md

 In this case precision is lost.

 If strict is False, never shorten, never truncate the result.
-In this case more return value could have more than ndigits digits after the decimal point.
+In this case, the return value could have more than `ndigits` digits after the decimal point.

 **Arguments**:

-- `ndigits` _int_ - number of digits after decimal point, precision
+- `ndigits` _int_ - desired number of digits after decimal point, precision
 - `strict` _bool_ - If True, truncate result by rounding if input is too long to fit into ndigits after decimal point.
 This would remove precision.
+If True, result will have at strictly (i.e. exactly) `ndigits` digits after decimal point.
   If False, never truncate.
+If False, result can have more than `ndigits` digits after decimal point.

 **Returns**: